Solo Female Friendly Star Rating – 4 out of 5

 Europe is one of the safest continents for solo females to travel to.
 Although each country has a different culture, the majority have a liberal attitude towards women, especially in Western Europe.

-Europe has many different regions: Western Europe, Balkans, Eastern Europe, Nordic countries and the Baltics.
+Europe has many different regions: Western Europe, the Balkans, Eastern Europe, Nordic countries and the Baltics.
 Choose Western Europe for company of others and East Europe if you are on a budget.

-If you're planning on solo travelling to Europe alone, below is a summary of each region to help you choose the right destination for you.
+If you're planning on travelling to Europe alone, below is a summary of each region to help you choose the right destination for you.
 Click on the images at the end for the solo destination guides.
 For the best places to solo travel in Europe, this guide covers the best cities in Europe for solos

 Traveling Europe solo can be very easy as getting around Europe is not difficult with many open border crossings.
 Transport in Western and Northern Europe is extremely punctual, and the most popular method of transport is by rail.
 Buying a Euro-Rail pass before you arrive on the continent allows you to travel through several countries.
 If you don’t need all 33, you can just buy a pass for four or more countries.